How to Build a Sales Funnel for Your Startup

 A well-crafted sales funnel is the backbone of turning prospects into loyal customers.
 Many founders struggle because they treat sales as a single event instead of a structured journey.
 Building a sales funnel means mapping out every stage your customer passes through — from first hearing about you, to making a purchase, and eventually becoming a repeat buyer or advocate.
 This guide lays out practical steps, tools, and examples to design your funnel intentionally and measurably.

-Step 1: Understand the Core Stages of Your Funnel
+Understand the Core Stages of Your Funnel

 Your funnel should represent the real journey your customers take.
 The classic stages are: